SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Methodology

 \subsection{Overall Framework}

 To solve the previously mentioned problems, we combine CAD with VLMs to generate road network and vehicle maneuvers simultaneously, creating realistic critical scenarios.
-Our SG-CADVLM framework, as described in Figure~\ref{fig:overview} and described in detail in Figure~\ref{fig:io-pipline}, operates through a three-stage pipeline that systematically transforms crash reports into executable simulation scenarios.
-The full version of the system prompts are listed in Appendix A.
+Our SG-CADVLM framework, as shown in Figure~\ref{fig:overview} and detailed in Figure~\ref{fig:io-pipeline}, operates through a three-stage pipeline that systematically transforms crash reports into executable simulation scenarios.

 The first stage focuses on building a comprehensive context by combining multimodal inputs.
 The system integrates textual crash report descriptions with visual road network diagrams and retrieves relevant examples through RAG mechanism.
 This multimodal fusion creates a unified contextual representation that captures both spatial geometric constraints, and temporal accident dynamics specified in the original crash reports.